LochanaAbeywickrama/PhishingDetectionApp/README.md

 # Phishing Detection App
-This Streamlit application detects the state of a phishing URL with different features extracted from the URLs.
+This Streamlit application detects the state of a phishing URL with different features extracted from the URLs (URL Length, IP address, @symbol, favicon icon, Double slash in path, pop window, and IFrame).

 An interactive interface for uploading data, visualizing distributions of features, and predicting new URLs is provided.

 **Features:**